CappeSun/Examensarbete-YRGO/README.md

 # Installation

 This is a Laravel app using Vite as the development server.
-You can run it with \n `npm install`
+You can run it with

+`npm install`

 `composer run dev`

 in the 'Dreamcaster/' directory.
 The chat server expects the port to be 8000.

 To run the chat server, simply run

 `npm install`

 `node index.js`

 in the 'Servers/Chat/' directory.

 Install NGINX from https://nginx.org/en/docs/install.html and follow the instructions at https://github.com/arut/nginx-rtmp-module/wiki to install the rtmp module.
 Use the nginx.conf provided in 'Servers/NGINX/'.
 Then run the server and start the auth with

 `npm install`

 `node index.js`

 in the 'Servers/Auth/' directory.